 We had a great dinner at Olá Lisboa, a tapas restaurant in the Portuguese Quarter.
 The Portuguese Quarter, adjacent to St. Pauli, is home to a number of Portuguese and Spanish immigrants who came to Hamburg in the 1960s and 1970s.
 With a number of Iberian bars and restaurants, it’s the best place in Germany to taste authentic tapas, natas, and other traditional Portuguese food.
-The neighbourhood is also rich in Scandinavian churches.
-At the holidays, the area is rich with a unique pan-European culture that spans from Bacalhau to reindeer stew.
+The neighborhood is also rich in Scandinavian churches.
+During the holidays, the area is rich with a unique pan-European culture that spans from Bacalhau to reindeer stew.

 Address: Ditmar-Koel-Straße 18, 20459 Hamburg

 Old Elbe Tunnel